Steering proton migration in hydrocarbons using intense few-cycle laser fields

 For allene (H$_2$C$_3$H$_2$) molecules, the hydrogen motion is monitored through the formation of trihydrogen ions (H$_3^+$).
 This reaction channel is identified by the dissociation of the allene dication into H$_3^+$ and C$_3$H$^+$ fragments.
 Even though allene's isomer propyne (HC$_3$H$_3$) is stable in the neutral state and contained in low concentrations in commercially available allene gas bottles, H$_3^+$ formation has been found to result predominantly from the isomerization of allene \cite{Okino2012}.

 The results for the H$_3^+$ formation from allene are displayed in Fig.~\ref{fig:results_allene}.
-The momentum distribution recorded for H$_3^+$ (Fig.~\ref{fig:results_allene}(a)) is nearly isotropic and therefore corroborates the finding that H$_3^+$ is predominantly formed following hydrogen migration.
-Thus, the CEP dependence of the asymmetry parameter $A_{\mathrm{H}_3^+}(\phi)$ demonstrates the steering of the direction of proton migration in allene.
+The momentum distribution recorded for H$_3^+$ (Fig.~\ref{fig:results_allene}(a)) is nearly isotropic which is consistent with the findings of Refs \cite{Xu2009, Okino2012}.
+The CEP dependence of the asymmetry parameter $A_{\mathrm{H}_3^+}(\phi)$ demonstrates the steering of the direction of proton migration in allene.
 Interestingly, we find in our experiments that the asymmetry in the H$_3^+$ formation from allene exhibits a pronounced sensitivity to the laser intensity \cite{Kubel2015}.

 The CEP axes in Figs.~\ref{fig:results_acetylene}(b) and \ref{fig:results_allene}(b) are given relative to the phase of the asymmetry parameters (see eq. \ref{eq:A}) measured for the recoil cations of either molecule, produced by single ionization.
 This makes a comparison of the phases of the asymmetry parameters recorded for hydrogen migration in acetylene and allene possible, indicating that $A_{\mathrm{C}^+}(\phi)$ and $A_{\mathrm{H}_3^+}(\phi)$ assume maxima for similar but not identical CEP values.
 The experimental data is further compared to predictions from our quantum mechanical calculations.
 Because the absolute CEP in the experiment is not known, the predicted curve for C$^+$ emission from acetylene was shifted along the CEP for best agreement with the experiment.
 The prediction for H$_3^+$ emission from allene was shifted by the same amount and lines up with the measured asymmetry.
 Moreover, the amplitudes of the calculated asymmetries agree reasonably well with the measured ones, lending support to the model described in the following.